 From Australia’s first Paralympic gold medal and the bow and arrows used to win it, through to the uniforms of the 2018 Australian Paralympic Team, Paralympics Australia continues to assemble a collection of items of significance to the Paralympic movement in Australia.

 Paralympics Australia works with the National Sports Museum to conserve and manage this collection.
-The collection is split between the Museum in Melbourne and an archive in Canberra.
+The collection is split between the Museum in Melbourne and an archive near our office in Sydney.

 A unique collection of more than 1,300 catalogued items, including books, magazines, reports, submissions and proposals relating to Paralympics Australia, the Australian Paralympic Team, and Paralympic sport more broadly, is housed in the library in Paralympics Australia’s Sydney office.